 Wider adoption of home NIV for hypercapnic COPD patients

-The HOT-HMV study should prompt changes in the clinical management of severe COPD patients with chronic respiratory failure following a life-threatening exacerbation and also supports the argument that home NIV should be adopted more widely as part of the therapy strategy for severely hypercapnic COPD patients after hospitalization for AECOPD.
+The HOT-HMV study should prompt changes in the clinical management of severe COPD patients with chronic respiratory failure following a life-threatening exacerbation.
+This severely ill patient group currently has few treatment options.
+The results confirm the value of offering home NIV therapy to these patients, a practice already adopted by many expert ventilation centres.
+They also support the argument that home NIV should be adopted more widely as part of the therapy strategy for severe hypercapnic COPD patients after hospitalisation for AECOPD.

-The positive results of the HOT-HMV trial suggest that patients with severe COPD should be systematically screened following a hospitalization for AECOPD requiring acute NIV to assess their suitability for home NIV therapy.
+The positive results of the HOT-HMV trial suggest that patients with severe COPD should be systematically screened following a hospitalisation for AECOPD requiring acute NIV to assess their suitability for home NIV therapy.

 The HOT-HMV findings confirm the value of the new recommendations provided by the GOLD guidelines.
 The guidelines now include home NIV as a therapy to consider for the treatment of hypercapnic COPD patients.